Student National Medical Association (SNMA)

 American Medical Women’s Association (AMWA)

-The Hackensack Meridian SOM at SHU branch of AMWA is dedicated to upholding the mission presented by the national organization in advancing women in medicine and healthcare.
+The Hackensack Meridian SOM branch of AMWA is dedicated to upholding the mission presented by the national organization in advancing women in medicine and healthcare.
 We aim to promote advancement of women’s leadership roles in medicine and support members’ professional and personal development, to create a forum addressing challenges facing women physicians in the medical field today, and to develop mentoring and strategic alliances with women physicians as well as high school girls in the surrounding communities interested in medicine.